HubbleHQ/hubble-api/endpoints/browse.md

     * `minPrice` maximum monthly price in GBP e.g. `1950`
     * `people` the number of desks required in an office e.g. `6`
     * `spaceType` comma-separated list of space types to accept e.g. `private_office,coworking`.
 Options: `private_office`, `coworking`, `shared_office`
-    * `filterDuplicates` whether duplicate results should be removed from results e.g. `true`
     * `lat` latitude of search area e.g. `51.5133`.
 Must be used in combination with `lon`
     * `lon` longitude of search area e.g. `-0.0886`.
 Must be used in combination with `lat`
     * `radius` the search area radius, only used in combination with `lon` and `lat`. e.g. `1km`